OfficeDev/office-js-docs-pr/docs/outlook/insert-data-in-the-body.md

 - If you're prepending HTML data in a message body, you should first check for the type of the message body to avoid prepending HTML data to a message in text format.

-- Provide the following as input parameters to **prependAsync**: a data string in either text or HTML format, and optionally the format of the data to be inserted, a callback method and any of its parameters.
+- Provide the following as input parameters to **prependAsync**: a data string in either text or HTML format, and optionally the format of the data to be inserted, a callback function and any of its parameters.

 - The maximum number of characters you can prepend at one time is 1,000,000 characters.